 DIY Taylor Swift Lyrics T-shirt

 Abbi and I have become obsessed with designing our own t-shirts.
-It started a few years ago when we made t-shirts as party gifts for Abbis friends, we now churn them out like a south london sweat shop.
+It started a few years ago when we made t-shirts as party gifts for Abbi’s friends (a few of which Ive documented through the blog).
+We are old hat now, and churn them out like a South London sweat shop.

-The plain t-shirts cost only a few pounds each, and will be one of a kind.
+The plain t-shirts cost only a few pounds each, so a great cheap craft to get creative with.

-This DIY Taylor Swift Lyrics T-shirt is easy to make, and you can obviously choose any phrase, poem or song lyric of your choice.
-It doesn’t require any artistic talent, and as its hand made, a bit of rough and ready adds to the charm.
+Our DIY Taylor Swift Lyrics T-shirt is easy to make.
+And you can obviously choose any phrase, poem or song lyric of your choice, so no worries If you aren’t a Taylor Swift fan.
+Another plus is that it require minimal artistic talent – a bit of rough and ready adds to the charm.

-The first thing to do is choose your lyrics, and a font.
-Try to choose a font that fits with the words you are using.
-The font used here is Janda Stylish Script.
-Its quite girly and young.
+The first thing to do is select your lyrics.
+Next choose a font that fits with the style of the words.
+This font is Janda Stylish Script.
+It’s quite girly and young, so perfect for this project.

 Tape the paper inside the t-shirt, so that it doesn’t move around when you are writing.